 Sheets have two dimensions, length and width.
 If the cutter is larger then those dimensions, the material to be cut will fit.
 But an additional consideration, one that is often missed, is what happens to the material during the cutting process.

-For print shops looking to split larger sheets, a cutter that will handle the short size and allow for splitting of the longer size may be acceptable.
+For print shops looking to split larger sheets, an industrial cutter that will handle the short size and allow for splitting of the longer size may be acceptable.
 However, when sheets need to be trimmed on all four sides, the cutter size must be larger than the longest dimension to allow for turning and alignment on the cutter table.
 The longest dimension on a sheet is measured on a diagonal corner to corner.
 The calculation for determining the diagonal of a sheet is A2 + B2 = C2.

 Customer spotlights, product announcements and company updates.